 - Manage new growth moisture levels to control shrinkage

-We recommend using a concentrated dose of heat for new growth, four inches or more, this may occur once or twice a year.
-Heat from a blow-dryer and or a flat iron will give new growth that needed boost to soften that texture demarkation.
+We recommend using a concentrated dose of heat for new growth four inches or more.
+This may occur once or twice a year depending on your growth rate.
+Heat from a blow-dryer and or a flat iron will give new growth that needed boost to soften that texture to the line of demarkation.

-Quality product and tools pay dividends; preserving your hair and style overtime.
+Quality product and tools pay dividends, preserving the integrity of your hair overtime.
 We like the Dyson Blow-dryer and Maxius hair steam iron.